SpeciesFileGroup/taxonworks_doc/DEVELOPER_SUPPORT.md

 * TaxonWorks is deployed in production in [Kubernetes](https://kubernetes.io/), cutting edge application deployment and management software.

-* The Species File Group and its members have held hackatons and many in-house joint workshops.
-Contact them if you're interested in participating.
+* The Species File Group and its members have held hackathons and many in-house joint workshops.
+Contact them if you're interested in participating on site.
 They are also interested in supporting visits to would-be developers, students, or others wishing to get a bootcamp in TaxonWorks development.